Spin structure: Spin structures on vector bundles

 where ρ : Spin(n) → SO(n) is the mapping of groups presenting the spin group as a double-cover of SO(n).

 In the special case in which E is the tangent bundle TM over the base manifold M, if a spin structure exists then one says that M is a spin manifold.
 Equivalently M is spin if the SO(n) principal bundle of orthonormal bases of the tangent fibers of M is a Z2 quotient of a principal spin bundle.

-If the manifold has a cell decomposition or a triangulation, a spin structure can equivalently be thought of as a homotopy-class of trivialization of the tangent bundle over the 1-skeleton that extends over the 2-skeleton.
+If the manifold has a cell decomposition or a triangulation, a spin structure can equivalently be thought of as a homotopy class of a trivialization of the tangent bundle over the 1-skeleton that extends over the 2-skeleton.
 If the dimension is lower than 3, one first takes a Whitney sum with a trivial line bundle.